Leane-Matejko/CircusProject/README.md

 HOW TO PLAY
 	Download the folder with all the files.
 Then run the python file called 'Game.py', instructions for the control should be present on the left hand of the screen.
-  ***Required to have the SimpleGUI library within the directory to run.***
+  ***Required to have the PySimpleGUI library within the directory to run.***

 ### FILES

 **Bullet.py**
-  The file with the properties of the player bullet.
+> The file with the properties of the player bullet.
 It has a method for the launch of the bullet, changing its position based on the direction it was shot in.
 There is a method for drawing the bullet to the canvas.

 **CDialSprites.py**
-  The file for the dialogue section.
+> The file for the dialogue section.
 It is for the Contortionist.
 It describes various factors for what will appear on the screen when the Contortionist appears.

 **Clock.py**
-  The file for the clock.
+> The file for the clock.
 The clock will tick every time the tick method is called.

 **DDDialSprites.py**